 The City of Campbell River adopted the Official Community Plan on February 21, 2012, under Bylaw 3475, 2012.
-This was the first major review of community wide policies in Campbell River since 2005.
+In 2017 the Official Community Plan was updated and split into four schedules.

 What Is an Official Community Plan?